 RPC utilizes the latest U.S. Census data, American Community Survey data, and Louisiana Department of Social Services data to identify target populations.
 To form the most accurate profile of these populations it is in RPC's best interest to use the smallest geographic unit available for which information is obtainable for all relevant groups.
 The smallest geographic area that the Census Bureau calculates the appropriate information on each relevant group is block group level, which the RPC utilizes in all map products and planning efforts.
-The Louisiana Department of Social Services Data is available by point data and then is agglomerated into block level data for privacy issues.
-American Community Survey data is available for the New Orleans Metropolitan Region.
+The Louisiana Department of Child and Family services is available at block group level upon request to further identify vulnerable communities.